Getting your movie made can be frustrating. I know the feeling.

-A few weeks ago, I found myself watching a Superman with some Hollywood acquaintances.
+A few weeks ago, I found myself watching a movie with some Hollywood acquaintances.
 At the end of the movie, one guy started blabbering on about why the movie was horrible and why the filmmaker should call it quits.

 The conversation escalated into a cynical bitch session with bullet-points as to why screenwriting work is hard to find.
-Keep in mind these are all people who make a very nice living in entertainment.
+Keep in mind these are all people in the conversation make a very nice living in entertainment.

 These people are frustrated with their current work.
 And instead of writing more and doing more to level up their careers, they find it easier to embrace cynicism.